Willie Walsh (bishop): "John's" allegations

 An anonymous complainant, "John", alleged that he had been raped by three priests, Frs.
 T, U and V, in the early 1980s, and had been told by Walsh in 2005 to report the incidents to the police.
 Walsh had paid "John" €20,000 personally, as well as €45,000 out of diocesan funds in 2008 and 2009 – though Walsh said he never formally sought compensation – and promised to seek a further €30,000 from the diocese and the alleged offending priests in 2010.
-In the opinion of one journalist it was unclear to what extent Walsh felt sorry for "John", whom he described as "a decent person", or whether the money was paid to some extent as hush money.
 Walsh himself believed "John"'s story, saying that Fr.
 T was "the worst offender in that he started it.
 But the other two did worse".
 The three priests had been in the same class at St Patrick's College, Maynooth as "John", who alleged that his attempt to complain about them to then-President of the College, Msgr.
 Micheál Ledwith, had been brushed off.

 The McCullough Report had investigated and dismissed claims of homosexual behaviour at the College.

-Retirement
+Retirement and death

 In accordance with canon law, Walsh submitted his episcopal resignation to the Congregation for Bishops on his 75th birthday on 16 January 2010, but was expected to remain in the see until a successor was appointed.

 At a civic reception held in Ennis honouring his service on 26 March 2010, Walsh received a standing ovation and said that the position of Irish bishops was hazardous for sad reasons, and at risk from mistakes made up to 50 years previously.
 Reflecting on his time as bishop, he found it a heavy responsibility, but tried to be open, honest and transparent at all times, and hoped that he managed to get to the end of it.
 Walsh said he was "very honoured and chuffed" to be granted the civic reception "in a town... that has given [him] so much".

 Walsh remained in the see until the appointment of his successor, Kieran O'Reilly, on 18 May 2010.

 He published a book of memoirs called No Crusader in 2016.

+Walsh died suddenly at his residence in Ennis, on 19 February 2025, at the age of 90.

+His funeral Mass took place on 24 February in the Cathedral of Saints Peter and Paul, Ennis, with burial afterwards in the cathedral grounds.